chelnak/OneTimeSecret/README.md

 ## Build

-- Clone the repositor and run `build.ps1`
+- Clone the repository and run `build.ps1`
 - Import-Module Release\OneTimeSecret\OneTimeSecret.psd1
 - View public commands provided by the module with `Get-Command -Module OneTimeSecret`